 When a person is discharged from the hospital following an illness or injury, they are often ready to go home and recuperate on their own.
 But in many cases, although the patient is no longer in need of hospital services, they do still require medical care.
-Bella Vista Health Center and other skilled nursing facilities offer post-acute care services to bridge the gap between hospital and home.
+Bella Vista Health Center and other skilled nursing facilities offer post-acute care & rehab services to bridge the gap between hospital and home.

 What is post-acute care?

 Post-acute care refers to a range of medical care services for patients who are transitioning out of a hospital setting but still require medical attention.
 It can be long-term or short-term, depending on the illness or injury, but either way, post-acute care focuses on recovery and rehabilitation and/or management of chronic symptoms.